sahana-github/Machine-learning-Demo/README.md

 Submit a pull request explaining your changes.
 Please make sure to follow the project's coding style and conventions.
 If you're unsure, feel free to reach out for clarification.

-License
-This project is licensed under the MIT License.
-For more information, please refer to the LICENSE file.

-Feel free to customize this template further based on your specific project requirements and structure.